AID: Attention Interpolation of Text-to-Image Diffusion: Abstract

 \section{Abstract}

 Conditional diffusion models can create unseen images in various settings, aiding image interpolation.
-Interpolation in latent spaces is well-studied, but interpolation with specific conditions like text or poses is less understood.
-Simple approaches, such as linear interpolation in the space of conditions, often result in images that lack consistency, smoothness, and fidelity.
-To that end, we introduce a novel training-free technique named \textbf{Attention Interpolation via Diffusion (AID)}.
-Our key contributions include \textbf{1)} proposing an inner/outer interpolated attention layer; \textbf{2)} fusing the interpolated attention with self-attention to boost fidelity; and \textbf{3)} applying beta distribution to selection to increase smoothness.
-We also present a variant, \textbf{Prompt-guided Attention Interpolation via Diffusion (PAID)}, that considers interpolation as a condition-dependent generative process.
-This method enables the creation of new images with greater consistency, smoothness, and efficiency, and offers control over the exact path of interpolation.
-Our approach demonstrates effectiveness for conceptual and spatial interpolation.
-Code and demo are available at \url{https://github.com/QY-H00/attention-interpolation-diffusion}.
+Interpolation in latent spaces is well-studied, but interpolation with specific conditions like text is less understood.
+Common approaches interpolate linearly in the conditioning space but tend to result in inconsistent images with poor fidelity.
+This work introduces a novel training-free technique named \textbf{Attention Interpolation via Diffusion (AID)}.
+AID has two key contributions: \textbf{1)} a fused inner/outer interpolated attention layer to boost image consistency and fidelity; and \textbf{2)} selection of interpolation coefficients via a beta distribution to increase smoothness.
+Additionally, we present an AID variant called \textbf{Prompt-guided Attention Interpolation via Diffusion (PAID)}, which \textbf{3)} treats interpolation as a condition-dependent generative process.
+Experiments demonstrate that our method achieves greater consistency, smoothness, and efficiency in condition-based interpolation, aligning closely with human preferences.
+Furthermore, PAID can significantly benefit compositional generation and image editing control, all while remaining training-free.